command-tab/awesome-n64-development/README.md

 * [SpaceCube64](https://github.com/realtradam/tojam2024) - A space-like shooter game made in a weekend for TOJam 2024
 * [64doom](https://github.com/jnmartin84/64doom) - A source port of the original _DOOM_
 * [cmake-demo-rom](https://github.com/N64-tools/cmake-demo-rom) - Demonstrates building toolchains and a ROM using CMake and `libdragon`
-* [n64_controller_test](https://github.com/Ryzee119/n64_controller_test) - A simple homebrew ROM built with `libdragon` to perform some basic controller tests
-* [controllertest](https://github.com/max257612/controllertest) - Another controller test ROM, also built with `libdragon`
-* [rsp-ruination](https://github.com/Dillonb/rsp-ruination) - A torture test that uses an emulated RSP on the CPU to validate functionality of the actual RSP
 * [ultra64-templates](https://github.com/stefanmielke/ultra64-templates) - Game templates/starting points for use with n64sdkmod
 * [vlak64](https://github.com/thekovic/vlak64) - A reimplementation of the classic DOS game _Vlak_ using `libdragon`
 * [BrewReality](https://github.com/SpookyIluha/BrewReality) - A 3D flight simulator tech demo built with `libdragon`, featuring 128x128 textures and dynamic sky and lighting